-When negotiating with the insurance company, we use the fair settlement range we established for the case to ensure we seek a payout that covers our client’s current and future damages.
-Without calculating the possible value of the case, we could not ensure we are pursuing the payout they need to cover their care costs.
+When negotiating with the insurance company, we use the fair settlement range we established to ensure we seek a payout that covers our client’s current and future damages.
+Without calculating the possible value of the case, we could not ensure we are pursuing the payment they need to cover their care costs.
 We also use this evidence to show the case’s potential value if we go to trial to pursue compensation.

-Sometimes, traumatic brain injury victims might pass away before they file a lawsuit or take other action to recover compensation in their case.
-When this occurs, state law allows certain family members to obtain damages through a wrongful death action.
-Our team handles these cases and can discuss your options with you today for free.
+Sometimes, a severe crash can take the life of a traumatic brain injury victim, or they might pass away before they file a lawsuit or take other action to recover compensation.
+When this occurs, Georgia state law allows certain family members to request damages through a wrongful death action.
+Our team handles these cases and can discuss your options with you today at no charge.

-Let an Atlanta Traumatic Brain Injury Attorney Fight for Your Payout
+Let an Atlanta Traumatic Brain Injury Attorney Fight for Your Rights

-Once we identify the liable party, we work to strengthen our case against them.
-Without strong evidence, it is difficult to convince the insurer our client deserves the payout we demand.
-Most of our cases settle without going to trial, but we go to court when necessary for our client’s best interest.
+Once we identify the liable party, we can work to strengthen your case against them.
+Without strong evidence, it is difficult to convince the insurer that you deserve the compensation we are demanding on your behalf.
+Although most of our cases settle without going to trial, we are prepared to go to court when necessary if a trial is in your best interest.

-Generally, an insurance settlement or trial verdict and award are the two ways we win these cases for our clients.
-We negotiate with the insurance company representing the liable party for a settlement agreement that fairly compensates the client.
+Generally, an insurance settlement or trial verdict are the two ways we can successfully resolve TBI cases.
+We negotiate with the insurance company representing the liable party for a settlement agreement that fairly compensates you for your related losses.
 This may occur before we file a lawsuit, and sometimes it happens afterward.
-We could settle a case at any time during the process.
-If there is no fair settlement offer, we go to trial.
+We might settle a case at any time during the process.
+If there is no fair settlement offer, we will be ready to go to trial.

-- Manage all communication with the insurers and liable party
+- Manage all communication with the insurers, liable party, and opposing counsel

 - Answer questions and provide updates as needed